 The United Kingdom is known for its green rolling hills, rugged coastline, and glacial lakes.
 Snowdonia National Park in Wales attracts mountain hikers and trekkers.
 Giant’s Causeway in Northern Ireland is a natural marvel with 40,000 interlocking, hexagonal columns that can rise up to 12 meters (39 feet) high.
 Isle of Skye in Scotland is acclaimed for its stunning, rocky landslips with cascading blue and green waterfalls.
 Even just driving through the English countryside is sure to be a delight.
 There are quaint villages, beautiful manors, and typical British pubs.
 No matter where you go, we guarantee you will fall in love with the landscape of this elegant country.

 Now that you have some ideas of things to do on your journey to the United Kingdom, it is time to start planning!
 July and August are the traditional summer months, so they are the hottest and driest months.
-However, this the typical summer vacation time for Europeans, so cities will be busy with tourists.
-If you are looking to avoid crowds, then the best time to visit the United Kingdom is in May, June or September.
+However, this the typical summer holiday time for Europeans, so cities will be busy with tourists.
+If you are looking to avoid crowds, then the best time to visit the United Kingdom is in May, June, or September.
+It is also a good idea to avoid school holidays, especially at major attractions.
 These months are still warm and dry and an overall great time to visit.
-Although, no matter the time of year, you will want to bring a rain jacket because British weather can be unpredictable.Back to overview
+Although, no matter the time of year, you will want to bring a rain jacket because the British weather can be unpredictable!